LLNL/ddcMD/INSTALL.md

 If user wants to build the code on a machine with the hostname that cannot find in ddcMD/arch/Makefile.arch, user can add the new hostname to the file and use the corresponding \*.mk architecture file.
 If user cannot find the architecture file in ddcMD/arch, user can use any of the \*.mk files as template and modify compiler flags and libraries.

-In the future, CMake will also be provided to ease the building process.